sergtitov/NodeJS-Learning/README.md

 NodeJS-Learning
 ===============

-A bunch of links to blog posts, articles, videos, etc for learning Node.js
+Learnign node.js made easy.
+This page contains collection of curated links to blog posts, articles, videos, tutorials, books, frameworks, modules, IDEs, testing tools, etc. to help you learn Node.js and keep up to date.

+It was just created and will be actively updated.
+Please fork and submit your pull-requests, if you would like to contribute.
+Thanks!

 ## Installation